barnabwhy/SmoothMaps/README.md

 # SmoothMaps
-A Minecraft mod to provide smooth lighting for framed maps and paintings.
+A Minecraft mod to provide smooth lighting for framed maps, paintings and rails.

 Respects your smooth lighting setting and doesn't cause a big performance hit.